ccarocean/pyrads/README.rst

 *NOTE: This should be ran before making any commits.*

+The classic :code:`python setup.py test` is supported as well but only runs the unit tests.

 If on a non UNIX environment some of the tasks may fail.
 If this happens you can use the :code:`--dry` flag to print out the commands that would be ran and then adjust accordingly.